 Peanut butter, once a scourge among healthy eating advocates, is now a darling of the nutrition community.
 High in protein and “good” fats, this once-humble sandwich spread is now known to help prevent or reduce Type 2 diabetes, gallstones, cholesterol, cancer and cholesterol.
-It can even help your sex life!
+One of the benefits of eating peanut butter is that it might an even help your sex life!

 Adding peanut butter to your diet is a smart, healthy choice